 - Paying the unsatisfied judgment

 - Settling with the judgment creditor

-- Statute of limitations vary from state to state but most states’s statute of limitations is 10 years.
+- Statute of limitations vary from state to state but most states’ statute of limitations is 10 years

-- A personal bankruptcy will wipe out all judgments that is civil and issued by government agencies such as the IRS.
+- Personal bankruptcy will wipe out all judgments that are civil and issued by government agencies such as the IRS

-The good news is that mortgage applicants can qualify for FHA Loan with unsatisfied judgment and tax liens.
+The good news is that mortgage applicants can qualify for mortgages with unsatisfied judgment and tax liens.

 Fannie Mae And Freddie Mac Guidelines On Tax-Liens On Conventional Loans

 Conventional loans have different agency guidelines versus FHA loans.
 Fannie Mae and Freddie Mac do not allow federal tax-liens on conventional loans.
 You can owe the Internal Revenue Service money but you cannot have a tax lien.
 If you owe the IRS money in back taxes, you need to set up a written payment agreement, you can qualify for a conventional loan as long as you have made your first payment per the written payment agreement prior to your home closing.
 VA loans allow borrowers with tax liens to qualify for a VA loan.
 However, the borrower needs to have a written payment agreement with the IRS and have made 12 monthly payments.
 Agency mortgage guidelines on judgments are the same for all government and conventional loans.
 As long as you have a written payment agreement with the judgment creditor and have made three timely monthly payments, you can qualify for an FHA, VA, USDA, and Conventional loan.

 This guide on qualifying for an FHA loan with unsatisfied judgment was updated on July 10th, 2022.